Configuring Authentication to Event Broker Services

 Configuring Basic Authentication

-To view or manage basic authentication settings, perform the following steps:
+To view or manage basic authentication settings, perform these steps:

 1. Log in to the PubSub+ Cloud Console if you have not done so yet.
 The URL to access the Cloud Console differs based on your authentication scheme.
 For more information, see Logging In to the PubSub+ Cloud Console.

-3. Select the event broker service for which you want to configure basic authentication.
+3. Select the event broker service that you want to configure.
 If the event broker service is not listed, make sure you have the right environment selected.
-For more information, see Selecting and Changing Environments.
+For more information, see Selecting Environments.

 4. On the Service Details page, click the Manage tab.

-You can configure basic authentication with LDAP to ensure only authorized applications connect to the event broker service.
+You can configure basic authentication using an LDAP server.
 Any event broker service can be linked to an existing LDAP server to authenticate clients.
-You must configure an LDAP profile in the Cloud Console and point the event broker service to an existing LDAP server.
+To use LDAP, you must configure an LDAP profile in the Cloud Console and point the event broker service to an existing LDAP server.

-To configure the LDAP profile for your event broker service, perform following steps:
+To configure the LDAP profile for your event broker service, perform these steps:

 SettingDescription